CLEX: Continuous Length Extrapolation for Large Language Models: Introduction

-\ourMethod{} can serve as a drop-in component for RoPE-based LLMs, such as LLaMA~\citep{touvron2023llama,touvron2023llama2} and GPT-NeoX~\citep{black-etal-2022-gpt}, with negligible overhead in computation and the number of parameters.
-We evaluate the performance of \ourMethod{} on two datasets: (1) a subset of RedPajama Books~\citep{raecompressivepg2019,gao2020pile} for long-context language modelling, and (2) LongBench~\citep{bai2023longbench} for long-context practical tasks.
-Empirically, we observe that \ourMethod{} demonstrates remarkable length extrapolation ability in language modelling, which can extend the context window to more than 4x training length without any performance deterioration.
-For example, LLaMA-2 trained with \ourMethod{} on 16k context length achieves comparable perplexities when testing on 16k and 64k tokens, respectively.
-By scaling the base model scale from 7B to 13B, \ourMethod{} exhibits an expanded extrapolation scope from 4x to almost 8x training length.
-This discovery suggests the harmonious synergy between \ourMethod{} and LLMs: \ourMethod{} efficiently extrapolates the context length of LLMs by training on short, as well as LLMs evolving to be larger at the era further enhances the extrapolation ability of \ourMethod{}.
+\ourMethod{} can serve as a drop-in component for RoPE-based LLMs, such as LLaMA~\citep{touvron2023llama,touvron2023llama2} and GPT-NeoX~\citep{black-etal-2022-gpt}, with negligible overhead in computation and parameters size.
+We evaluate the performance of \ourMethod{} on two datasets: (1) a subset of RedPajama-Book~\citep{together2023redpajama} for long-context language modelling, and (2) LongBench~\citep{bai2023longbench} for long-context practical tasks.
+Empirically, \ourMethod{} demonstrates remarkable length extrapolation ability in language modelling, which can extend the context window to more than 4$\times$ training length without any performance deterioration.
+For example, LLaMA-2-7B trained with \ourMethod{} on 16k context length achieves comparable perplexities when testing on 16k and 64k tokens, respectively.
+By scaling the base model scale from 7B to 13B, \ourMethod{} exhibits an expanded extrapolation scope from 4$\times$ to almost 8$\times$ training length.
 To be complementary, we also conduct instruction tuning~\citep{wei2022finetuned} with the proposed \ourMethod{} on the sequences of 4k length.
 The resulting model, when evaluated on the LongBench benchmark, is on par with current state-of-the-art open-source models trained on context lengths up to 32k.
-These findings underscore \ourMethod{} as an efficacious solution for extrapolating context length, signifying its considerable potential in the advancement of long-context LLMs.
+These findings underscore the effectiveness of \ourMethod{} in extrapolating context length, signifying its efficiency for developing long-context LLMs.